Li05j/Tournament-Teamizer/README.md

 ## Overview

-**TeamShuffler** is a React-based web application designed to enhance the excitement of random team assignments for 3v3 tournaments.
+**Tournament Teamizer** is a React-based web application designed to enhance the excitement of random team assignments for 3v3 tournaments.
 With a visual interface, participants can watch as they are randomly assigned to one of the eight teams, building anticipation and hype.

 The goal is to make this a more generalized team building app for random/draft tournaments, which may want to stream their team buildings before the actual tournament.